Vendor Diversity Tracking & Compliance

 Staying in Compliance

 When tracking diversity status becomes important, so does staying in compliance.
 The initial verification of diversity is just the first step.
-After this, escalating notifications to both the buying company as well as the vendor can be sent out as the verification nears expiration.
+After this, escalating notifications to both the buying company and the vendor can be sent out as the verification nears expiration.
 This is a great way to ensure that your vendors always stay in compliance.

 Get Started